-Welcome to the Lexington Public Schools Professional Development Website
+Welcome to the Lexington Public Schools Professional Learning Website

-Professional development is the link to quality teaching and learning and ultimately to increased student achievement.
+Professional learning is the link to quality teaching and learning and ultimately to increased student achievement.
 Lexington Public Schools is committed to three CORE PURPOSES

 Respectful and Caring Relationships

 A Culture of Reflection, Conversation, Collaboration and a Commitment to Continuous Improvement